What is Hempcrete?

 What kind of air-conditioning load is required in a Hempcrete home?

-At Adnams Brewery and Distribution Centre in Suffolk, while building the 4400 sqm building with 500mm thick hemp walls raised the cost of the 5.8 million pound project by 40,000 pounds, this spending allowed Adnam’s to avoid installing a 40,000 pound cooling system.
-There are no ongoing costs in running a cooling system.
-The warehouse maintains a 12º – 14ºC environment and more than 500 tonnes of CO2 emissions were avoided compared with using conventional materials.
+At Adnams Brewery and Distribution Centre in Suffolk, building a new 4400 sq m building with 500mm thick hemp walls raised the cost of the 5.8 million pound project by 40,000 pounds, the extra outlay allowed Adnam’s to avoid installing an equally expensive 40,000 pound cooling system.
+Avoiding the ongoing costs and maintenance of running an industrial cooling system.
+The warehouse maintains a 12º – 14ºC environment.
+More than 500 tonnes of CO2 emissions were avoided compared with using conventional materials.

 As a comparison, an architect or building designer might call for a one tonne HVAC unit per 46.45 square metres when designing a standard brick veneer home.
 If employing Hempcrete for the wall build-up, that HVAC requirement would drop to around one tonne per 140m2.
 That equates to a cost saving on heating and cooling of 68%, space that saving across time and the cost differential is dramatic.